Patria Pasi

 The Patria Pasi (earlier known as the Sisu Pasi) is a Finnish-made six-wheeled armoured personnel carrier (APC) originally designed for Finnish Defence Forces.
-The first variant was produced in 1983 and serial production began in 1984.
+The first variant was produced in 1983, and serial production began in 1984.
 It was designed to operate with ease of use, simple structure and low-cost maintenance.
 The basic appearance and configuration of the Pasi is similar to most other wheeled APCs.
-The XA-180 and XA-185 are fully amphibious while other variants are not.
+The XA-180 and XA-185 are fully amphibious, while other variants are not.

 Development

 In 1980, Sisu produced an XA-180 prototype for Finnish Army tests.
-It competed against two other prototypes, but was declared the winner of the trials in 1983.
-On 22 December 1983, the Finnish Army ordered a first batch of fifty XA-180s, of which nine were reserved for UN duties.
-The vehicle proved quite successful and more orders were soon to follow.
+It competed against two other prototypes and was declared the winner of the trials in 1983.
+In December 1983, the Finnish Army ordered a first batch of fifty XA-180s.
+Nine were reserved for UN duties.
+The vehicle proved quite successful and more orders followed.

-The vehicle's widely known nickname "Pasi" (also a common given name of Finnish men) stems from the Finnish designation "panssari-Sisu" (armoured Sisu).
-The main superstructure is mainly manufactured from 6 to 12 mm of armoured steel and the bottom is mine-strengthened, and the front windows are bullet-resistant and equipped with protective hatches.
+The vehicle's widely known nickname "Pasi", also a common given name of Finnish men, stems from the Finnish designation "panssari-Sisu" (armoured Sisu).
+The main superstructure is mainly manufactured from 6 to 12 mm of armoured steel.
+The bottom is mine-strengthened.
+The front windows are bullet-resistant and equipped with protective hatches.
 The vehicle has continuous six-wheel drive and good capabilities for off-road driving.
 It can take inclines up to a maximum of 60°.

 The Pasi has no standard armament, but is equipped with a rotating turret structure for eventual installations of light/heavy machine guns or autocannons.
-It also has 8 BMP style firing ports on the sides and rear.
+It has 8 BMP-style firing ports on the sides and rear.
 Therefore, passengers, usually a squad of infantry, can fire their weapons from the cover of the armor.

 The Pasi is popular in peacekeeping missions due to its mobility, non-aggressive appearance, and good protection against mines and improvised explosive devices (IED).
-The vehicle also offers a good combination of armament, comfort, mine protection, protection against shrapnel and small calibre fire, road speed, short time of learning how to drive, and an acceptable terrain mobility.
-It also offers more internal space compared to other similar APCs like the Fuchs or the BTR-80.
+The vehicle offers a good combination of armament, comfort, mine protection, protection against shrapnel and small-calibre fire, road speed, short time of learning how to drive, and an acceptable terrain mobility.
+It offers more internal space compared to other similar APCs like the Fuchs or the BTR-80.

 The early variants of the Pasi (such as the XA-180 and XA-185) were manufactured by Sisu Auto until 1997, when its defense subsidiary Sisu Defence Oy was acquired by Patria.
 The later variants (such as the XA-202 and XA-203) were then manufactured by Patria until 2003, when the then new Patria AMV entered serial production.
 By then, over 1,300 Pasis had been produced.